Union University: 2008 tornado

 On February 5, 2008, at 7:02 p.m., the university was struck by an EF4 tornado, with winds between 166 and 200 mph.
-The tornado destroyed 18 dormitory buildings and caused over $40 million worth of damage to the campus, which suffered a direct hit, rendering almost 80% of the dormitory space to be either totally destroyed or unlivable.
+The tornado destroyed 18 dormitory buildings and caused over $40 million worth of damage to the campus, which suffered a direct hit, rendering almost 80% of the dormitory space either destroyed or unlivable.
 None of the approximately 1,800 students on campus at the time were killed.
-David Dockery, the president of the university, said:

-I'm convinced-nobody will ever convince me otherwise-that God's angels were unleashed to come as ministering spirits to protect those students in the most precarious of situations.

 Fifty-one students were taken to Jackson-Madison General Hospital.
 While most students were released after being treated, nine were kept overnight.
 Some students were trapped for hours while emergency crews worked to rescue them.
 A total of 31 buildings received damage of varying degrees.
 The devastation captured nationwide attention and was featured by CNN, Fox News, The New York Times and numerous regional news outlets.
 Secretary of Homeland Security Michael Chertoff, FEMA Director R. David Paulison and Governor of Tennessee Phil Bredesen all visited the campus after the disaster.

 The Commercial Appeal reported that due to extensive damage, the campus would not reopen until February 18.
 Lambuth University, a rival area university, reportedly offered to open its dormitories to displaced Union students.
 The congregation of Englewood Baptist Church, which owned the Old English Inn in Jackson, voted unanimously to open the inn to Union students.
 The church's move accommodated almost 300 students until December 2008.
-The university also expected that around 200 students would be housed in the private homes of Union faculty, staff and friends.
+The university also expected that around 200 students would be housed in the private homes of Union faculty, staff, and friends.

-The February 5, 2008 event was the second time in just over five years that the campus was hit by a tornado.
-On the evening of November 10, 2002, during the Veterans Day Weekend tornado outbreak, the university was struck by an F1 tornado, with winds of approximately 100 miles per hour, which did approximately 2 million dollars worth of damage to the university.
+The February 5, 2008, event was the second time in just over five years that the campus was hit by a tornado.
+On the evening of November 10, 2002, during the Veterans Day Weekend tornado outbreak, the university was struck by an F1 tornado, with winds of approximately 100 miles per hour, which did approximately 2 million dollars' worth of damage to the university.
 There were no serious injuries.
 Union president David Dockery stated that the February 5, 2008 tornado was about 15 times as bad at the 2002 tornado.
 The damage caused by the February 5th tornado was estimated at $40 million.

-Samuel W. "Dub" Oliver's administration

-Samuel W. "Dub" Oliver became Union University's sixteenth president in June 2014.
-He previously worked at Baylor University and was president at East Texas Baptist University for five years.

-Thus far in his presidency, he has achieved: